During this multi-day tour, we discover the center and east of the Gambia River.

 Experience the Gambia River

 The countryside upstream is much quieter than the west coast.
-It’s a place where time goes slow.
+It’s a place where time goes slowly.

 In the evening we drive to the village of Kuntaur, where we hop on a boat to the River Gambia National Park.
 More than a hundred chimpanzees live here on five islands in the river.